 Contact our Federal Criminal Attorneys for Help

-If you are a criminal defendant or a suspect in a federal criminal investigation and might be seeking to cooperate with the prosecutor or federal law enforcement agents, you will need an experienced federal criminal defense lawyer who understands proffer interviews and can provide crucial information about whether you should enter into such as agreement with the government.
+Suppose you are a criminal defendant or a suspect in a federal criminal investigation and might be seeking to cooperate with the prosecutor or federal law enforcement agents.
+In that case, you will need an experienced federal criminal defense lawyer who understands proffer interviews and can provide crucial information about whether you should enter into such as agreement with the government.